AnuruddhaPaul/VITUAL_PAINTER/README.md

 ## Overview

-This project implements a virtual mouse controlled by hand gestures.
+This project implements a virtual painting canvas controlled by hand gestures.
 Using your webcam, you can:

-- **Move the cursor** by pointing with your index finger.
+- **Draw on a virtual canvas** by moving your index finger.
-- **Perform left-clicks** by bringing your index and middle fingers together.
+- **Select different colors** from a menu at the top of the screen.
-- **Perform right-clicks** by bringing your index finger and thumb together.
+- **Erase parts of your drawing** by selecting the eraser tool.
 - **Exit the program** by pressing the `q` key.

 ---